AlbertLacasta/linuxScripts/CentosMailMonitoring.md

 ##Sending e-mails with `mail` (or `mailx`)

+** Befor to send email activate the following option in your sender google acount : https://myaccount.google.com/u/1/lesssecureapps?gar=1 **

 Here are some of the available options of **Heirloom mailx**:

 - `-a` **file** Allows you to attach the given file to the e-mail